vtsatskin/SmartData/contents/index.md

 These are user stories which will really differentiate ourselves from the competition and really hit home hard on our value propositions.

+* As a cost-conscious user, I want to update my apps on wifi so that I can save data usage.

 * As a cost conscious user, I want an easy way of informing my phone how many minutes, texts and data are in my plan/billing cycle.